Do you have black or white specks or pink colored film in your water?

 - Add your regular sanitizer.

-White Water Mold, pink slime or biofilm is preventable by following the maintenance schedule below.
+White Water Mold, pink slime or biofilm is preventable by following the maintenance schedule listed below.

 This type of plant is not a cause for immediate concern to the spa water chemistry as the other 3 types listed previously are.
 It can be found on the outside, top part of the vinyl spa cover.